-The addition of two new round trips on the Sounder south line provided much-needed capacity to address overcrowding issues while also inducing higher ridership.
+The addition of two new round trips on the Sounder south line in 2017 provided much-needed capacity to address overcrowding issues while also inducing higher ridership.

-Max loads on all Sounder trips average below the number of seats.
+Max loads on all Sounder trips averaged below the number of seats.
 However, loads are often not distributed evenly among cars, with those nearest stairwells at King Street Station averaging higher loads, even on inbound morning trains.
 The front car has the highest average load.
-When customers complain of overcrowding, a potential solution could be to increase awareness that seats are often available elsewhere in the car.
+When customers experience overcrowding, a potential solution could be to increase awareness that seats are often available in other cars.